Christian Bethancourt Player Props: Rays vs. Rangers

-Christian Bethancourt -- with a slugging percentage of .333 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Texas Rangers, with Nathan Eovaldi on the mound, on June 10 at 4:10 PM ET.
+Christian Bethancourt -- with a slugging percentage of .333 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Texas Rangers, with Martin Perez on the mound, on June 11 at 1:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rangers.
+In his most recent game he had a one-hit performance (1-for-4) against the Rangers.

 Christian Bethancourt Game Info & Props vs. the Rangers